LucasDelfino92/morrowindsharp/main.md

 [**Locks and Traps Detection**](https://www.nexusmods.com/morrowind/mods/48528)
 Allows you to have a chance to successfully detect traps and locks based on your security skill and relevant attributes, with a formula similar to the vanilla game.

+> ⚠️ This mod requires the **Hidden locks** and **Hidden traps** features to be enabled in the Morrowind Code Patch.
+Failing to enabling them can cause you to be unable to start a new game or resume a game when paired alongside Improved Main Menu.

 [**Visually Trapped Objects**](https://www.nexusmods.com/morrowind/mods/48936)
 Applies the enchanted effect to any doors or containers with traps.
 Compatible and complemented by **Locks and Traps Detection**.